mlmid1616/slacker/docs/component-hierarchy.md

 ### Before logging in:
-  - Session Form Container
+  - LandingPageContainer
      - NavBarContainer
         * NavBar
-   - SessionForm
+         * SessionForm

 ## After logging in: